petyaracz/RaczRebrus2024/Readme.md

 expresses the ratio of back preference with vowel- versus consonant-initial suffixes.
 For *haver*, seen on top in the left, this is very much a positive relationship.
 For *koncert*, seen at the bottom in the right, this is a weaker negative relationship.
+Note that this is the set in which each stem varies with at least one consonant- and one vowel-initial suffix.
+Even so, the tails of the distribution show very strong back/front preference, where `p(back)` is below .01 or above .99.

 What we see is an interactive, rather than additive, relationship between stem-level and suffix-level variation.
 If the stem prefers back